Cathay Pacific to require COVID-19 vaccinations for HK airline crew by Aug. 31

 Cathay’s new policy was first reported by the South China Morning Post and comes amid varying industry approaches to crew vaccinations.

-United Airlines Holdings Inc (UAL.O) said on Tuesday it would mandate full vaccination for crew members flying to countries with high COVID-19 cases at the beginning of August, while Delta Air Lines Inc (DAL.N) last month said all new hires would have to be vaccinated. read more
+United Airlines Holdings Inc said on Tuesday it would mandate full vaccination for crew members flying to countries with high COVID-19 cases at the beginning of August, while Delta Air Lines Inc last month said all new hires would have to be vaccinated.

 Emirates has provided employees with free vaccines since January, and later told staff they had to get vaccinated or pay for regular tests to prove they are not infected.